Skip to content

 Spiders are classified into two groups: Arachnids and arthropods.
 Arachnids have eight legs, while arthropods have six or more.

-There are three subgroups of spiders: hunting spiders, web-building spiders, and jumping spiders.
+There are three subgroups of spiders: hunting, web-building, and jumping.

-Hunting spiders include the Black Widow Spider and the Brown Recluse Spider; they typically prey on other insects.
+Hunting spiders include the Black Widow and Brown Recluse Spider; they typically prey on other insects.

-Web-building spiders make webs out of silk that they use to trap prey like flies and bees.
-Jumping spiders are usually small in size and can jump 30 times their body length; they often prey on other small insects like crickets or beetles.
+Web-building spiders make webs out of silk that trap prey like flies and bees.
+Jumping spiders are usually small and can jump 30 times their body length; they often prey on other small insects like crickets or beetles.

 Common Spider Species

 How many types of spiders are there?
 There are over 35,000 types of spiders in the world.
-In North America, there are only about 100 to 200 spider species that live here.
+In North America, only about 100 to 200 spider species live here.

-The most common types of spiders found in North America are the black widow, brown recluse, and jumping spider.
+North America’s most common spiders are the black widow, brown recluse, and jumping spider.Ā

 Black widows have a red hourglass shape on their abdomen with a glossy sheen on their bodies.